 At some point it is decided to not solder the remote controller onto the PCB, but rather remove the provided wires on the remote controller and then add pins with a matching socket on the PCB such that the remote controller can be added and removed simply by plugging it onto the PCB.

-The black jack is mounted on the side, two pairs of copper struts protrude from the PCB to which the antenna sockets will be soldered, both going to the antenna on the right-side and then going to the radio transmitter on the left side of the PCB.
+jack is mounted on the side, two pairs of copper struts protrude from the PCB to which the antenna sockets will be soldered, both going to the antenna on the right-side and then going to the radio transmitter on the left side of the PCB.
 Even though it is not necessary, a small JST connector (white) is added to the PCB from whencefrom can be drawn.

 The PCB is then finalized with some "wild traces" drawn as copper wires from the bottom to the top and by sliding the copper wire between the various components in order to not extend the height of the PCB nor build too many bridges for the circuitry on the bottom part of the PCB.

-As it can be observed, there are four resistors and this is due to not having the exact value for the drop-down part of the circuit, such that two resistors in series are used instead to generate an approximate value that will be sufficiently good to retract the antenna.
+for the drop-down part of the circuit, such that two resistors in series are used instead to generate an approximate value that will be sufficiently good to retract the antenna.

 Note that the capacitors used for the voltage regulator are polarized, but only incidentally so due to not wanting to use surface-mounted Tantalum capacitors.
 That is not a problem and the positive pole of the capacitor is connected to the pins of the voltage regulator.
 On the other side, the blue ceramic capacitors can be seen, along with the inductor that form the voltage blocker in order to not damage the radio.
 The leads to and from the ATAS connector and the radio are realized out of a pure copper wire in order to maximize the connectivity between them.
 Even though the voltage regulator has a heatsink, a smaller heatsink is attached due to the fact that the voltage regulator is not expected to run for lengthier periods of time but will rather be engaged whenever either button is pressed on the remote control.